Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

 ## What to do next

-Now that you have successfully implemented and deployed the application where you can monitor earthquakes in different regions, you are ready to explore the other different nodes that are available, including the **IBM Watson** node.
+Now that you have successfully implemented and deployed the application where you can monitor earthquakes in different regions, you are ready to explore the other different nodes that are available, including the **IBM Watson** nodes.
 In particular, give this tutorial a try:  "[Build a spoken universal translator using Node-RED and Watson AI services](/tutorials/build-universal-translator-nodered-watson-ai-services/)."